julsql/julsql/README.md

 ## 📚 Other

 I've made some other projects:
+- 💥 [bd](https://github.com/juliette39/bd): Application to add comics with data (title, writer…) from its ISBN, see the comics at [bd.h.minet.net](http://bd.h.minet.net)
 - 🔓 [tipe_password](https://github.com/juliette39/tipe_password): School presentation for my preparatory class about passwords and security (hash, different attacks and rainbow tables)
 - 🛜 [cartographie_ble](https://github.com/juliette39/cartographie_ble): School project to get the neighbour of an ESP32 with Bluetooth Low Energy
 - ✨ [cassiopee](https://github.com/juliette39/cassiopee): 6-month school project to vizualize a building in 3D (generate the json files and implement the website in Flutter)